Parrottrek Journal 2007

 including a Haans Device so when we hit the walls you could hardly feel it.
 In the first race the guys were all pretty much head to head.
 As they came by me, not

-wanting to be in the middle of the pile up, I pulled off to the side of the road and them go by.
+wanting to be in the middle of the pile up, I pulled off to the side of the road and let them go by.
 Boys will be boys.
-Kurt ended up winning the race, but Sean had the
+Kurt ended up winning the race, but Sean had

-November 22nd - Happy Thanksgiving!
+November 22nd - Tustin, California - Happy Thanksgiving -

-We had a wonderful day with family here in Tustin.
-Aunt Janet and Uncle Curt recently installed a pool table in their living room, so after turkey dinner we all
+We had a wonderful day with family.
+Aunt Janet and Uncle Curt recently installed a pool table in their living room, so after turkey dinner we all played 9 ball.
+It's

-played 9 ball.
-It's quite fun.
+quite fun.
 In order to score you must hit the balls in numerical order from 1 to 9.
-You don't have to necessarily hit them in a pocket each time,
+You don't have to necessarily hit them in a pocket each time, you just have to

-you just have to have the cue ball touch it.
+have the cue ball touch it.
 If you miss the numbered ball you are aiming at or scratch, you receive negative 3 points.
-If you knock in the ball you
+If you knock in the ball you are aiming at,

-where to aim the ball, and most of the time it worked.
+on where to aim the ball, and most of the time it worked.
 The main reason it wouldn't work is because of 'miss cues' which is the term used when the darn cue ball

 goes in the opposite direction of where you attempted to tell it.
 I can think of a few more appropriate terms to call out, but 'miss cue' is much more family friendly.